wp-plugins/amr-ical-events-list/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.9.1 =
+*   Removed debug statements relating to unreleased new features - should NOT have been in 2.9.1.
+If you have 2.9, please update to 2.9.1 asap.
+*   Simplified the css a bit, to let theme styling take more effect - removed the box around "today's" events and removed the alt styling on the rows.
+If you liked these, then create a custom css in the plugin folder, copy the css from one of the older files.

 = Version 2.9 =
 *   Prompted by [Jillian's request](http://icalevents.anmari.com/troubleshooting/comment-page-1/#comment-607), the widget's event summary hyperlink with description text is now optional.
 Untick the widget's option and it will give you a leaner widget, with no further information on the event, unless of course you add additional fields via the list type settings.
 *   Fixed a new bug (introduced in last version update - sorry) that shows up with exceptions and modifications.
 Thanks to Georg for advising.